Mwabisi/alx_python/python-import_modules/README.md

-This readme is about Python - import & modules
+This readme is about Python - import & moduless